Midlife set me on an emotional roller coaster – I knew something needed to change

 My midlife upheaval has resulted in some really positive changes in my life.
 “Midlife Globetrotter” and this website were created as a result, because I wanted to share my experience and create a place where we could get excited about this special stage of life.
 It encompasses many of the things I love to do and create: writing, photography and design.
 And travel of course.

 My husband Sean has been very supportive along the way, and still, figuring out new boundaries is a work-in-progress for both of us.
-I write about that here: Self Differentiation in a Midlife Marriage.
+I write about that in Self Differentiation in a Midlife Marriage.

 I realized that while I love to travel with my family, I also enjoy traveling on my own.
 In September 2019 I returned to Southeast Asia after 25 years.
 I spent part of that trip with a girlfriend and part of it traveling solo.
 It felt fantastic.
-In September of 2021 I spent 10 days solo in Paris; it was one of my favourite trips ever.
+In September of 2021 I spent 10 days solo in Paris; it was one of my favorite trips ever.

 With a new career focus, I have had to embrace a growth mindset: Believing that when I don’t know how to do something, I can learn.
 Making the time and commitment to challenge myself and acquire new skills has been fun and rewarding.

 Midlife Globetrotter also reflects the enormous appreciation I have for all of you, for all that women give and do for everyone else, for so much of our lives.
-Our hormones make us caretakers, and I know we do it willingly; we want to care for the people we love.
+Our hormones make us caretakers, and I know we do it happily; we want to care for the people we love.
 But what about caring for ourselves, as much as everybody else?

 I took me a while to realize that I was overlooking the obvious as I struggled with where to direct my time and attention as my kids needed me less.
 I could be the recipient of it.
 It wasn’t selfish to prioritize my health and goals, it was exactly what I needed to do.
 This reframe made me feel optimistic and excited about the future.